The first time Muhammad Luqman Abdul Rahman saved a life, he was on his way home from school.

-Then, the Singapore Civil Defence Force's MyResponder app alerted him that someone nearby needed help.
+Then, the Singapore Civil Defence Force's MyResponder app - which was officially launched in 2015 - alerted him that someone nearby needed help.

 A factory worker at an industrial estate in Bedok had suffered a heart attack and collapsed.
 Luqman performed cardiopulmonary resuscitation (CPR) on the man until the ambulance arrived.

-Luqman, who is now 17 and a Temasek Junior College second- year student, remembers feeling panicky at the scene in 2013.
+Luqman, who is now 17 and a Temasek Junior College second- year student, remembers feeling panicky at the scene.

 "It didn't occur to me that doing CPR on someone would be very, very different from practising it," he recalled.
 "It actually felt a little daunting."

 I feel that a life is at stake, and since I am in a position to assist, I should render my assistance first...
 Every second matters when we are in need...
 And of course, if we are in that situation ourselves, we would want others who are around to help us.

 MUHAMMAD LUQMAN ABDUL RAHMAN, 17, a Temasek Junior College student, who has saved nearly 20 lives through the MyResponder app.